Brownfields Revolving Loan Fund (RLF) Grants

 An eligible RLF Grant applicant may apply as an individual entity or as an RLF Coalition comprised of two or more entities.
 A RLF Grant applicant may apply for up to $1,000,000 to address brownfield sites contaminated by hazardous substances, pollutants, contaminants (including hazardous substances co-mingled with petroleum), and/or petroleum.
 The period of performance is up to five years.

-- During the Fiscal Year 2022 (FY22) RLF Grant competition and in subsequent RLF Grant competitions, only those entities that do not have an open Brownfields RLF cooperative agreement will be eligible to apply for funding.
+- Beginning in the Fiscal Year 2022 (FY22) RLF Grant competition, only those entities that do not have an open Brownfields RLF cooperative agreement will be eligible to apply for funding.

 - When current high-performing RLF recipients are selected for non-competitive supplemental funding, EPA may choose to award a new grant, rather than extend the period of performance of the current cooperative agreement.